TormStorm/jagex-launcher-linux/README.md

 ## RuneLite

 To set up RuneLite navigate into the following directory `/home/USER/.wine/drive_c/users/USER/AppData/Local` Create a new directory and call it RuneLite.
-Copy RuneLite.AppImage to this folder and make sure that it is executable by opening a terminal and typing `sudo chmod +x RuneLite.AppImage` Open a text editor and create a new file called RuneLite.sh Inside the file type the following
+Copy RuneLite.AppImage to this folder and make sure that it is executable by opening a terminal and typing `sudo chmod +x RuneLite.AppImage` Open a text editor and create a new file called RuneLite.sh Inside the file type the following where USER is the name of your Linux user.
 ```
 #!/bin/sh
-cd "${0%/*}"
+cd /home/USER/.wine/drive_c/users/USER/AppData/Local/RuneLite
 ./RuneLite.AppImage
 ```
 After creating the file make sure that it is also executable by typing `sudo chmod +x RuneLite.sh` Next create a symbolic link by typing `ln -s RuneLite.sh RuneLite.exe`